karol22/cv-chess-solver/README.md

 ---

-The objective of this project is to make a 1:1 chess game against a computer using [OpenCV for Python](https://docs.opencv.org/master/) where a camera will detect a chessboard and the game pieces from the upper view.
-The system will give instructions to the main user to move the pieces in order to keep the game.
+The objective of this project is to make a 1:1 chess game helper using [OpenCV for Python](https://docs.opencv.org/master/) where a camera will detect a chessboard and the game pieces from the upper view.
+The system will provide the next best possible move for blacks and whites given the current configuration of the board.

 The following diagram explains how the model is built using the *image recognition*, *Machine Learning* and *artifitial inteligence using the stockfish engine*: